Ocherokee/ethical-ai-framework/README.md

 ## 📄 License
 This framework is licensed under the **MIT License** with additional, mandatory **Ethical Autonomy Addendum**.
 See [LICENSE.txt](./LICENSE.txt) for full terms.

-## 🤝 Contributions
-We welcome ethical developers, researchers, and activists to help us build the future of free, ethical AI.
-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) before submitting.
 ---

 ## 🤝 Contribute & Join Us